 - Under certain loan enabling acts, the State uses bond proceeds to make loans to local governments, private non-profit organizations, and other private entities.
 Under the terms of the loans, repayments are required and are credited to the Annuity Bond Fund.
 Some loan repayments, such as repayments of loans for sewerage facilities and hospitals, extend over a period of up to 40 years, exceeding the fifteen-year life of the bonds; - (2) Periodically, grantees remit proceeds from the sale of capital assets; - (3) The State generally deposits premiums from the sale of general obligation bonds into the Annuity Bond Fund; - (4) From fiscal year 1972 through fiscal year 2003 and in fiscal year 2008 the State appropriated general funds to support debt service.
-A general fund appropriation is also included in fiscal year 2014;
+General fund appropriations were made in fiscal year 2014 and 2015, and an appropriation is also included in fiscal year 2016;

-- (5) Beginning in fiscal year 2010 through fiscal year 2013, the State issued approximately \$720 million of taxable general obligation bonds with an interest subsidy from the US Treasury; and - Chapter 419 Acts of 2009 authorized \$70.0 million in bond funds for the Department of Natural Resource's Program Open Space (POS) land acquisition program and the use of property transfer tax revenue to pay principal and interest on these POS bonds.
+- (5) Beginning in fiscal year 2010 through fiscal year 2013, the State issued approximately \$720 million of taxable general obligation bonds with an interest subsidy from the US Treasury; and - (6) Chapter 419 Acts of 2009 authorized \$70.0 million in bond funds for the Department of Natural Resource's Program Open Space (POS) land acquisition program and the use of property transfer tax revenue to pay principal and interest on these POS bonds.
 This authorization was issued in July 2010 in the 2010 Second Series and transfer taxes were credited to the Annuity Bond Fund beginning in fiscal year 2011.